 We are a leading global cruise company which operates the Norwegian Cruise Line, Oceania Cruises and Regent Seven Seas Cruises brands.
-As of June 30, 2023, we had 30 ships with approximately 62,000 Berths and had orders for seven additional ships to be delivered through 2028.
+As of September 30, 2023, we had 31 ships with approximately 66,000 Berths and had orders for six additional ships to be delivered through 2028.

-Norwegian Viva was delivered in August 2023.
-We refer you to Note 13 - "Subsequent Event" for additional information.
 We have four Prima Class Ships on order with currently scheduled delivery dates from 2025 through 2028.
 We have one Explorer Class Ship on order for delivery in 2023.
 We have one Allura Class Ship on order for delivery in 2025.
 These additions to our fleet will increase our total Berths to approximately 82,000.